roman-milk/roman-milk.github.io/the-sweet-seduction.md

  I smiled, "You are welcome Afaf."
 I then kissed her passionately.

  The night ended with Sadie taking Afaf home with her, where Afaf ate her pussy over and over again.
 Professor Wilson spent the night between my legs.
-Report_Story #2